2003

 ● 1-18-2003: When we talk about loving the country, what do we mean by country?
 Do we mean the people?
 When certain men accuse others of not loving the country, the accusers would not purport to love the ones they’re accusing.
 Are the accused supposed to love the accusers?
 Whom of their countrymen are they (the accused) not loving, whom they’re supposed to love?
 If the country in this connection does not mean the people, what parts or aspects of the country are we supposed to love when we love the country?
 The government?
 The prevailing political or economic system?
 Capitalism?

 ● 1-19-2003: It’s a strange characteristic of graphic art that in can be owned.
 The notion that a certain person owns, say, a Rembrandt painting is a little ridiculous; truly, the work belongs to the world, to mankind.
-Supposed ownership of a great work of graphic art would not give the “owner” the right to destroy, or even damage, or even risk damaging it.
+Supposed ownership of a great work of graphic art would not give the “owner” the right to destroy, or even damage, or even risk damaging, it.

 ● To speak of the meaning of life makes no more sense ultimately than to speak of the meaning of a week’s vacation.
 You go where, and do what, you wish.
 You may visit a museum; attend a concert; read a book; write a letter or two, perhaps even a poem; go for a drive; or just lie about the house and do nothing.
 That the holiday has no meaning does not stop you from taking it and enjoying it and making of it what you will.